 - Blood in the urine or stool.

-Keep in mind these symptoms are not specific to endometrial cancer and could be caused by another condition.
+Keep in mind these symptoms are not specific to endometrial cancer and may be caused by something else.

 Diagnosis of Endometrial Cancer

 The only way to know for sure if a tumor in the endometrium is cancer is to have a biopsy.
 This can be done in your provider’s office or in an operating room.
 Your provider will take a sample of cells to be looked at under a microscope.
 A pathology report goes over these results and is sent to your healthcare provider.
 This report is an important part of planning your treatment.
 You can ask for a copy of your report for your records.

 A transvaginal ultrasound can also be used to help diagnose cancer.
 The thickness of the endometrium can be seen with ultrasound.
 If it appears too thick, cancer may be suspected and a biopsy is done to be sure.

 Staging Endometrial Cancer

-Surgery is required to stage endometrial cancer.
-In addition, your provider may order further testing such as a CT scan, MRI, chest X-ray, colonoscopy, barium enema or a blood test called CA-125, to determine if the extent of the cancer.
+Surgery is needed to stage endometrial cancer.
+Your provider may order more testing, such as a CT scan, MRI, chest X-ray, colonoscopy, barium enema or a blood test called CA-125, to see the extent of the cancer.
 Healthcare providers use two different staging systems for endometrial cancer, called the FIGO system and the TNM system.
 These systems describe:

 - The size and location of the tumor.